ariutta/jupyterlab-connect/README.md

 If you have the [Nix package manager](https://nixos.org/guides/nix-pills/why-you-should-give-it-a-try.html) installed, you can install `jupyterlab-connect` with [this Nix package expression](https://github.com/ariutta/mynixpkgs/blob/master/jupyterlab-connect/default.nix).

-If you don't have Nix installed, you currently need to build from source (see Develop below).
+If you don't have Nix installed, you currently need to build from source (see "How to Build" below).

 ## Usage / Help